-5 Tips to Convince Your Boss You Need New Software
+5 Tips to Convince Management You Need New Software

 Mark Canes

 You have a problem - your software just isn't cutting it anymore.
-You know it, everyone on your team knows it, but you just can't seem to convince your boss.
+You know it, everyone on your team knows it, but you just can't seem to convince your management team.
 There is an easy solution to this problem - find a new software solution, but without management and the ownership team onboard, it will be impossible to move forward.
 After all, they are the ones who will be signing the check.
-This means you need to figure out how to convince your boss that the business needs new software.
-Thankfully, we've put together a a few suggestions on how to help you do this.
+This means you need to figure out how to convince management that the business needs new software.
+Before we get into it, let’s look at why leaders sometimes resist change within their company.

 1. Quantify Your Pain